 Regent Admission Index

-These applicants will be considered for admission based upon their Regent Admission Index (RAI) score.
-Below is the mathematical formula for calculating students RAI score:
+Applicants will be considered for admission based upon their Regent Admission Index (RAI) score.
+Below is the mathematical formula for calculating an RAI score:

 ||ACT composite (or converted SAT) score x 3